2023 CALL INFORMATION

 Each application must be accompanied by an ENTRY FEE of $35.00 made through Paypal once you have completed the submission process.

-Each entrant is allotted up to five image/video submissions and three details for each.
+Each entrant must submit between ONE and FIVE artworks for consideration.
+Each submission is allowed up to three additional detail images.
 All images must be in .jpg format and videos in .mov format.
 All works must be for sale.

 Any winning entry will be subject to a standard 50% gallery sales commission in the event that it is sold.